dbusteed/dbusteed.github.io/_posts/2022-03-01-how-i-dual-booted-windows-11-with-endeavouros.md

 ### Step 1C: Disable Secure Boot

 From what I've read online, this *might not always be necessary*, but I had issues booting my USB until I disabled Secure Boot.
-I used prssed F2 while turning on my laptop to enter the UEFI menu, where I located the Secure Boot option and disabled it.
+I used pressed F2 while turning on my laptop to enter the UEFI menu, where I located the Secure Boot option and disabled it.

 ## Step 2: Prepare the Live USB